CM4all/pond/doc/index.rst

 The listener setting :envvar:`zeroconf_service` registers the listener as Zeroconf service in the local Avahi daemon.
 This can be used by the client to discover Pond servers.

+The last two :samp:`listener` blocks configure local sockets, the first one with an abstract address, and the second one with a socket path.

 Client